shahriar-hasan-mickey/shmickey-personal/_teaching/2024-fall-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Operating System"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2024-fall-teaching-1
 venue: "University 1, Department"
-date: 2014-01-01
+date: 2024-10-02
-location: "City, Country"
+location: "Dhaka, Bangladesh"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.